 Here you can find answers to frequently asked questions.
 Have a specific question?
-Click on the link below the category your question falls under, and you may find that it has already been answered!
+Click on the category link below and you may find your answer!

 The shortest answer to this question is: carefully and with proper planning.
 Weeds in a pond are linked to the total pond environment, taking up nutrients from the pond and surrounding area, creating oxygen and in some cases habitat for aquatic organisms.
 Any plan to control aquatic weeds should consider the following: weed identification and means of control, be it mechanical, biological or chemical.
 Lastly, some type of preventative measures should be taken to avoid any future problems.

 Instructions for making and using a tree measuring stick are available from publication FNR-4: How to Make and Use the Tree Measuring Stick.
-Those instructions call for blueprint paper, which can be requested from the Purdue Forestry Extension Office, Marsteller Street, West Lafayette, IN 47907, or by calling (765) 494-3583 or emailing email@example.com.
+Those instructions call for blueprint paper, which can be requested from the Purdue Extension-Forestry and Natural Resources (FNR) Office, 195 Marsteller Street, West Lafayette, IN 47907, or by calling (765) 494-3583 or emailing firstname.lastname@example.org.

 The Department of Forestry and Natural Resources maintains about 25 properties throughout Indiana, totaling over 4,000 forested acres.
 Almost 5,000 additional acres adjacent to these forested lands are also managed by Purdue, some of which are reserved for future tree plantings.
 Several of these properties were gifted to the Department by private individuals or corporations.
 The majority of our experimental or demonstration tree plantings are targeted to our properties because the direct oversight allows for efficient management and ensures the long-term stability of our planting projects.
 Therefore, we generally are not in need of additional properties for tree plantings at present.
 Should you be interested in a possible gift of land to our department, we would be pleased to discuss the opportunity with you.

 There are several insects, diseases and environmental conditions that can cause ash tree mortality.
 Some of the signs of Emerald Ash Borer (EAB) infestation include tree limb dieback followed by re-sprouting from the larger branches and trunk, small distinctly “D” shaped holes in the bark, woodpecker feeding activity and “S” shaped feeding galleries under the bark.
 Check to see if you notice some of these conditions before assuming it is EAB.
-Information on Emerald Ash Borer in Indiana is available here.
+Information for EAB in Indiana is available on the Emerald Ash Borer, Purdue Extension-Entomology website.
 If, after checking the tree symptoms, you believe you have Emerald Ash Borer, call 1-866-NO-EXOTIC (1-866-663-9684).

 The ants are taking advantage of the soft, decayed wood that is already present in the tree.
 A previous injury to the bark, trunk, branches or roots has allowed disease and decay to exist in the tree.
 Control of the ants will not do anything to improve the health of the tree.
 You may wish to consult with a Certified Arborist who has completed training and certification in the care of trees.
 You can find one in your area by clicking on the link above.